ericdasse28/pycraft-training-credit-default-prediction/README.md

 ## Exercise 2: Save dataset

-We have a module dedicated to handling datasets operations named [dataset.py](./src/credit_default_prediction/dataset.py).
-Implement a function that can save a dataset object to a specified file path with a TDD approach
+We need a method to save pre-processed dataset to a CSV file.
+To accomplish that, we decided that we need a function with the following behavior:

+1. Given a valid dataframe and a file path, said dataframe is saved to the file path as CSV file.
+2. A dataframe is valid if its columns are `person_age`, `loan_int_rate`, `person_emp_length`, `person_income`, `person_education`, `cb_person_default_on_file`, `loan_status`,
+   in that order.
+If a dataframe is not valid, raise a custom exception named `InvalidLoanColumnsException`

+Implement these behaviors with a TDD approach.

 ## Exercise 3: Incorporating Kedro